Mortimer and Arabel: Series 1: Mortimer's Pocket (1993)

-The first series was originally shown on BBC One on Mondays at 4:15 pm and Wednesdays at 4:20 pm between November 15 and December 22, 1993.
-This series was also released on VHS (BBCV 5249) under the same name as the show itself on April 5, 1994, but it is now out of print.
+The first series was originally shown on BBC One on Mondays at 4:15 pm and Wednesdays at 4:20 pm between 15 November and 22 December 1993.
+This series was also released on VHS (BBCV 5249) under the same name as the show itself on 5 April 1994, but it is now out of print.
 However, both series were rereleased for download on the BBC Store in 2016 (with the second divided into its three respective parts).

 Series 2 Part 1: Mortimer's Mine (October–November 1994)

-The first part of the second series was originally shown on both Mondays and Wednesdays at 4:20 pm between October 3 and November 9, 1994.
+The first part of the second series was originally shown on both Mondays and Wednesdays at 4:20 pm between 3 October and 9 November 1994.

 Series 2 Part 2: May Day in Rumbury (November 1994)

-The second series' second third was originally shown on Mondays at 4:00 pm and Wednesdays at 3:55 pm from November 14 to November 30, 1994.
+The second series' second third was originally shown on Mondays at 4:00 pm and Wednesdays at 3:55 pm from 14 to 30 November 1994.

 Series 2 Part 3: The Bank Ghost (December 1994)

-The second series' final third was, again, shown on Mondays at 4:00 pm and Wednesdays at 3:55 pm, between December 5 and December 21, 1994.
+The second series' final third was, again, shown on Mondays at 4:00 pm and Wednesdays at 3:55 pm, between 5 and 21 December 1994.

+Literary nod to Poe’s “The Raven”

+Mortimer’s cry of “Nevermore” is a deliberate reference to Edgar Allan Poe’s “The Raven”.
+Joan Aiken takes Poe’s dark, mournful refrain and reworks it as comic absurdity.
+In Poe’s poem, the word “Nevermore” expresses grief, memory and the permanence of loss.
+The raven’s repetition drives the narrator to despair, its tone gothic and tragic, filled with psychological torment.

+In Arabel and Mortimer, Aiken reverses this, Mortimer’s “Nevermore” is a catchphrase used for comic effect, setting off chaos and misunderstanding rather than dread.
+Where Poe’s bird symbolises death and loss, Mortimer is a source of slapstick trouble and affectionate nonsense.
+Arabel adores him despite the havoc he causes, and his role is that of a comic counterpart to Poe’s harbinger of doom.

+Aiken’s use of the same word connects her stories to one of literature’s most famous poems, but her purpose is parody.
+The echo of “Nevermore” acknowledges Poe’s influence while transforming it into playful humour for children.

+A short note to prospective editors: Aiken borrows the line, not the mood, so treat the link as literary allusion rather than adaptation.